Runtime Model

 Defaults for the FLOG options have been chosen in an attempt to most closely model the behavior one would expect from the execution and output of a standard MPI program.
 However, because of the asynchronous nature of FleCSI’s execution model, it is important to understand the options that control FLOG’s behavior, as it can sometimes be counter-intuitive.

 As stated in the preceding sections, FLOG buffers and serializes output to avoid collisions from different threads.
 As a safeguard, FleCSI’s default settings flush these buffers periodically, so as to avoid memory capacity issues.
-The CMake configuration option FLOG_SERIALIZATION_INTERVAL defines this behavior:
+The FLOG runtime configuration option serialization_interval defines this behavior:

 The serialization interval specifies how often FleCSI should check for buffered output (requires reduction) as a number of tasks executed: i.e., if the serialization interval is set to 300, FleCSI will check how many messages have been injected into the stream of each process every multiple of 300 task executions.